juliomaroto/BITCOIN-FeedHandler/README.md

 Version: 0.1v alpha (Performance could not be perfect at production environments as you could expect).

+- Description:

+This component has the ability of handling Bitcoin exchanges feed and serve it through a AMQP based queue system:

 - Details:

-You can find exchange configuration in "conf/app.properties" path.
-This component has the ability of handling Bitcoin exchanges feed and serve it through a AMQP based queue system:
+You can find application configuration file in "conf/app.properties" path.

 AMQP based system used: